Elemental Camp

 Connecting adolescent boys with their authentic selves at this auspicious time, we invite acknowledgement of new responsibilities and opportunities with gratitude and support.

-Our intention is to clear minds, balance bodies, cultivate courage, reclaim authenticity, ground agency and leadership, forge confidence and friendship, deepen skills, and have fun!
+• Our intention is to clear minds, balance bodies, cultivate courage, reclaim authenticity, ground agency and leadership, forge confidence and friendship, deepen skills, and have fun!

 We maintain a set schedule around meal times and whole-group activities while leaving space within the structure for organic, imaginative flow, giving smaller groups freedom to choose from rotating activities that suit their energy in the moment.

 The ritual aspect of the week centers around the elements, mystery, and physical endurance.
 The first day opens with an exciting ceremony to ground attention within the body, igniting instincts and tuning into the senses and this brotherhood.
 The week continues with dynamic daily exercises in the pool and on the field.
 Expressive arts and improvised storytelling will guide through personal shadow work.
-The final night culminates in an event the boys have been preparing for all week, a fire ritual of individual transformation, followed by the group presentations of their creations.
+The final night culminates in an event the boys have been preparing for all week, a fire ritual of individual triumph, followed by the group presentations of their creations.
 Surprise is important in these rituals, so we retain the details, however, we can answer all your questions in a call or email.

 Our Mentors are prepared for the profound emotional cycles these adolescent boys are bound to process, and are dedicated to the experience of each initiate.
 Throughout it all, we weave in therapeutic support and plenty of space for laughter, adventure, and the pure joy of being young and alive in the wild.